Post

 A successful submission prompt indicates no issues, and you can also see the task starting to execute in the packaging records 🎉:

-Repeatedly clicking the packaging records can update the progress.
+Repeatedly clicking on the packaging records can update the progress.

-Required input ‘SLACK_USER_ID’ not provided : This SLACK_USER_ID field is required in GitHub Actions, but it was not provided, which may be due to a failed Slack setup or the current User Email not finding the corresponding Slack UID.
+Required input ‘SLACK_USER_ID’ not provided : The SLACK_USER_ID field in GitHub Actions is required, but it was not provided.
+This may be due to a failed Slack setup or the current User Email not matching a corresponding Slack UID.

 Workflow does not have ‘workflow_dispatch’ trigger, Branch is outdated, please update xxx branch: The selected branch cannot find the corresponding Action Workflow file (the file specified in iOSGitHub.dispatchWorkflow).

-No ref found for, Branch not found: The specified branch cannot be found.
+No ref found for, Branch not found: This branch cannot be found.

-The last small feature is to integrate Firebase App Distribution to directly obtain download information and links, making it convenient to click and download the installation directly on mobile devices.
+The last small feature is to integrate Firebase App Distribution to directly obtain download information and links, making it convenient to click and download/install directly from the packaging platform tool on mobile.

 Integration Principle